Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 5. Use a proper test runner compatible with Python 3.13
 6. Implement all abstract methods in derived classes, even if they're not used in tests
 7. Ensure consistent naming conventions for variables and methods
+8. Avoid multiple patchers for the same object to prevent conflicts
+9. Reset mocks before each test to avoid interference
+10. Ensure DataFrame operations use consistent indexing between implementation and tests

 ## Pandas Best Practices